PeterGriffinJin/PeterGriffinJin.github.io/README.md

 **Research Interests**: My current research interests lie in mining unstructured data (e.g., text), structured data (e.g., table, graph) and their intersection.
 I also had former experience in Recommender System, Information Extraction and Information Retrieval.

+I am maintaining an awesome github repo on [**Language Models on Graphs**](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs).
+Feel free to have a look!

 ### News
 - [2023.09] I am excited to be the Guest Instructor for UIUC [CS512: Data Mining Principles](https://cs.illinois.edu/academics/courses/cs512).
 - [2023.05] Two papers on representation learning on heterogeneous text-rich networks and weakly supervised text classification have been accepted by KDD 2023!